cncf/devstats-helm-example/README.md

-# devstats-helm-lf
+# devstats-helm-example

 DevStats Deployment on Kubernetes using Helm.
-This is a deployment for LF and CNCF projects
+This is an example deployment of a single project - CNCF organization.

-Helm chart in `devstats-helm`.
+Helm chart in `devstats-helm-example`.

 # Usage